xamarin/xamarin-forms-samples/Sensors/TiltMaze/README.md

 ---
 name: Xamarin.Forms - Tilt Maze
 description: Tilt Maze is a game for Xamarin.Forms that uses the cross-platform Accelerometer included in Xamarin.Essentials.
-Tilt Maze runs on iOS, Android,...
 page_type: sample
 languages:
 - csharp